 This Khao Soi recipe is rich, fragrant and delicious!
 It’s a Coconut Curry Noodle Soup that hails from Northern Thailand and can be made with chicken, shrimp, tofu, or our crispy tofu.
 Vegan-adaptable, GF.
 Watch the Video!

-This Thai Coconut Curry Noodle Soup recipe (called Khao Soi) and hails from the Northern part of Thailand (Chiang Mai) where the weather stays a bit cooler.
-It’s a godsend when time is short, or you are feeling a bit lazy, yet you crave something warm, rich and spicy.
+This Thai Coconut Curry Noodle Soup recipe (called Khao Soi) hails from Northern Thailand (Chiang Mai) where the weather stays a bit cooler.
+It’s a godsend when time is short or you are feeling a bit lazy, yet you crave something warm, rich, and spicy.

 The coconut broth is fragrant and rich, coating the noodles well.
 And once the flavorful coconut soup base is made, what you put in the soup is up to you!